Best Organic Tea Brands

 Are you an avid tea drinker?

 I love a good cup of tea.
-It might surprise you to learn most tea bags are made from plastic.
+You might be surprised to learn that most tea bags are made from plastic.

 A new study found that the bags can release BILLIONS of plastic particles into your cup.
 Yum…

-One of the best ways to avoid your tea being steeped with a side of polypropylene is to pick up a blend from your local bulk food store or tea house, but for those who don’t have a bulk food store, I’ve rounded up a few sustainable tea brands to sip on.
+One of the best ways to avoid drinking your tea with a side of polypropylene is to pick up some organic tea from your local bulk food store or tea house.
+Or for those who don’t have a bulk food store, I’ve rounded up a few eco tea brands to sip on.

-That’s why it’s time to start thinking about more eco-friendly tea options!
+That’s why it’s time to start thinking about more eco-friendly and loose leaf tea options!

 Thankfully, there are several tea brands out there doing awesome things for the planet.